 TEEN LEADERSHIP EXPERIENCE

-July 23-26, 2024 from 9:00am - 1:30pm
+July 28 - July 31, 2026 from 9:00am - 1:30pm

 Storrowton’s Teen Leadership Experience invites youth who have completed grades 7-11 to experience 19th century trades in a hands-on setting and receive strengths-based leadership training.
 This program will show how these trades are still applicable in the 21st century and ways to continue exploring them after the workshops wrap.
 Students will choose one of three tracks for their experience.
-All participants will attend the leadership session.
+All participants will attend the daily leadership session.
 All sessions are taught by experienced historical and professional instructors and include the following daily schedule:

-9:15am - Arrival (First day must arrive at 9:00am)
+9:15am - Arrival (First day

 9:30am - Program tracks